 The flowers of Vasaka plant are white and purple in color and are full of medicinal properties.
 A sweet preparation of these flowers known as Vasaka Gulkand is used in Ayurveda to treat tuberculosis.

 Recipe and Process for making Vasaka Gulkand

 For preparing Gulkand, you will need fresh Vasaka flower petals, sugar, and a china clay jar to store the preparation.
 Take fresh petals of Vasaka flowers.
-Clean all petals using soft cloth.
+Clean all petals using a soft cloth.
 Crush the petals and put in the jar of china clay.
-Add sugar and keep jar in the sun.
+Add sugar and keep the jar in the sun.
 Stir every morning and evening.
 After a month Gulkand will be ready.